ElectronicNose/Electronic-Nose/README.md

 # Electronic-Nose

-The readme is created for the Electronic Nose software.
+This readme is created for the Electronic Nose software.
 The Electronic Nose software provides functionality for measuring and analyzing gas sensor data.
+The application can be launched by running the file mainwindow.py in any Python IDE such as Pycharm, Spider, IDLE etc.

+The following 6 python files contain the code of the project.
+The application has been developed using PyQt 5.

+mainwindow_gui.py: This file contains the code used to design the Main window.
+This file has been generated from the user interface file (.ui) which has been designed in Qt Designer using pyuic5 utility.

+mainwindow.py: This file contains the code for event handling of the main window.
+The application can be started by running this file.

+measurement_gui.py: This file contains the code used to design the Measurement window.
+This file has been generated from the user interface file (.ui) which has been designed in Qt Designer using pyuic5 utility.

+measurement.py: This file contains code for serial communication between RPi 3 and the system microcontroller.
+This file also contains code for saving the measured data in a CSV file.

+analysis_gui.py: This file contains the code to design the Analysis window.
+This file has been generated from the user interface file (.ui) which has been designed in Qt Designer using pyuic5 utility.

+analysis.py: This file contains the code for backend of the Analysis window.